 The NGAB, serves to provide accomplished experts, within the realm of SPHM, a platform for expanding one’s professional network and overall knowledge base.

-On behalf of Guldmann, Inc., I look forward to welcoming our members in Colorado, on September 29th, 2019.
+On behalf of Guldmann, Inc., I look forward to welcoming our members.

 George Dassios M.B.A